ftf001-tech/ComfyUI-ExternalLLMDetector/README.md

 ## Usage
 1. Place this repository inside your `ComfyUI/custom_nodes` directory,then run `pip install -r requirements.txt`
 2. Start by using the `ExternalLLMDetectorSettings` node.
 Provide your external LLM API's `base_url`, `model_id`, and `token` (API key). **Remember: your LLM API must be OpenAI-compatible.**
 3. Connect the `ex_llm_settings` output to the `ExternalLLMDetectorMainProcess` node.
-Input your `images`, set the desired `threads` for concurrency, `delay` between requests, and specify the `object` you want to detect.
+Input your `images`, set the desired `threads` for concurrency, `delay` between requests and `retries`for retry times when a request fails, and specify the objects you want or not want to detect with the `objects` and `negative_objects`.
 Customize the `prompt` to guide the LLM on how to respond with bounding boxes in the required JSON format.
 Ensure your chosen LLM can handle multimodal inputs (image + text) and is capable of generating JSON responses in the specified `bbox_2d` format.
 4. Connect the `bboxes_strings_list` output from `ExternalLLMDetectorMainProcess` to the `ExternalLLMDetectorBboxesConvert` node.
 This node will parse and convert the raw JSON strings into the `BBOXES` format expected by SAM2.
 5. The `sam2_bboxes` output from `ExternalLLMDetectorBboxesConvert` should then be connected to any SAM2-compatible node for further processing (e.g., for segmentation).